 Empower is to prohibit direct transfers between the WDC's Stable Value Fund and competing investment options to adhere to equity wash requirements, as stated in its contract with the Board.
-Additionally, after a participant makes a transfer from the Stable Value Fund to a non-competing investment option, Empower is to prohibit all transfers from that non-competing investment option for 90 days.
+Additionally, after a participant makes a transfer from the Stable Value Fund to a non-competing investment option, Empower is to prohibit all transfers from that non-competing investment option into a competing investment option for 90 days.